ljaaaaa/android-apps/CandyClicker/README.md

 3. Click the candy!
 4. See this results, and...
 5. If you wish to play again, close the app and open again

+# Notes
+1. This was one of my first networked applications, it is buggy
+2. If a player quits during the game, game may freeze, server might stop working, etc.
+3. The server only handles one game at a time
+4. If you want to see a better networked game (not for Android though), you can visit [this](https://github.com/LiljaKiiski/Arcade/tree/master/Gomoku)